Fish Police (TV series)

-Fish Police is an American animated television series produced by Hanna-Barbera and based on the comic book series of the same name created by Steve Moncuse.
-It first aired on CBS in 1992, broadcasting three episodes before being axed for low ratings.
+Fish Police is an American adult animated television series produced by Hanna-Barbera for CBS.
+It is based on the comic book series of the same name created by Steve Moncuse.
+It first aired in 1992, broadcasting three episodes before being axed for low ratings.
 A further three episodes never aired in the United States, although the entire series ran in European syndication.

 The show has a decidedly more mature tone than most other animated Hanna-Barbera shows; episodes often contained innuendo and mild profanity.

-The series was part of a spate of attempts by major networks to develop prime time animated shows to compete with the success of Fox's The Simpsons, alongside ABC's Capitol Critters and CBS's Family Dog.
+The series was part of a spate of attempts by major networks to develop prime time animated shows to compete with the success of Fox's The Simpsons, alongside ABC's Capitol Critters (also produced by Hanna-Barbera) and CBS's Family Dog.
 Hanna-Barbera Productions pitched the series to CBS Entertainment, which agreed to pick it up.
 All three were canceled in their first seasons.

 Plot

 Beneath the ocean, a fish named Inspector Gil works for his police department under Chief Abalone.
 He solves the various crimes in his city while tangling with Biscotti Calamari.